 WDFW officers conduct law enforcement in state and federal waters, parks, and forest lands.
 Our unique capabilities, assets, and jurisdiction mean our officers also respond to public safety issues such as dangerous wildlife encounters, natural disasters, and search-and-rescue operations.

-WDFW officers assist city and county law enforcement agencies, tribal authorities, and federal agencies.
+In addition to enforcing all Washington State fish and wildlife rules and regulations, WDFW officers also assist city and county law enforcement agencies, tribal authorities, and federal agencies.
 We enforce federal laws, Oregon state statutes, and county ordinances through memorandums of agreement.

 The WDFW Enforcement program is primarily responsible for enforcing Title 77, the Fish and Wildlife Code.
-Officers enforce all criminal laws, including traffic violations, drugs, and warrants for arrest.
+WDFW Officers are general authority peace officers and enforce all criminal laws, including traffic violations, drugs, and warrants for arrest.

 Officers also hold federal U.S. Fish and Wildlife and National Marine Fisheries Service commissions, and have jurisdiction over federal violations, the most important of which are the Endangered Species Act and the Lacey Act.
 Officers collaborate and coordinate with these agencies and the U.S. Coast Guard.